klerick/nestjs-json-api/libs/json-api/json-api-nestjs/README.md

-    debug?: boolean; // Debug info in result object, like error message pipeForId?: Type<PipeTransform> // Nestjs pipe for validate id params, by default ParseIntPipe operationUrl?: string // Url for atomic operation https://jsonapi.org/ext/atomic/ useSoftDelete?: boolean // Use soft delete
+    debug?: boolean; // Debug info in result object, like error message pipeForId?: Type<PipeTransform> // Nestjs pipe for validate id params, by default ParseIntPipe operationUrl?: string // Url for atomic operation https://jsonapi.org/ext/atomic/
+    // TypeOrm
+    useSoftDelete?: boolean // Use soft delete
     runInTransaction?: <Func extends (...args: any) => any>(
       isolationLevel: IsolationLevel,
       fn: Func
     ) => ReturnType<Func> // You can use cutom function for wrapping transaction in atomic operation, example: runInTransaction from https://github.com/Aliheym/typeorm-transactional
-  };
+    // MicroOrm
+    arrayType?: string[]; //Custom type for indicate of array };
 }
 ```